.Maintaining a nutritious diet.

 Alternatives to tummy surgery – abdominoplasty

-There is no complete guarantee that the teachings and implementation of the physical therapist’s advice will completely fix the situation, but this will re-strengthen your muscles in addition to decreasing any prospect of further deterioration.
+There is no certainty that the teachings and implementation of the physical therapist’s advice will completely heal the situation, but this will re-strengthen your muscles in addition to decreasing any prospect of further deterioration.
 Apart from this, various support materials like supporting belts, braces, and waist trainers can also assist in holding the muscles in their original position.

 Diastasis Recti FAQs – Frequently Asked Questions about Split Tummy Muscles